The most important decision that you will make when deciding to launch a membership website is what subject it will cover.

 There are literally millions of different topics that can be chosen that would not have a sufficiently large national market, but if you count the worldwide audience, they could become very successful websites.
 One belly dancing site has 8,000 subscribers paying $59 a year.
 That’s an income of $472,000 (£260,000).

-Just to get your thought process moving, here are some example sites:
+Just to get your thought process moving, here are some membership site examples:

 - “How to Run a Successful Restaurant” – Some restaurants last for generations.
 Others close after several months.
 A website that shares the secrets of enduring success could be very popular.